Social Support Programmes

 If you have a child below 21 years old, you are encouraged to discuss amicably with your spouse on custody and access matters.
 If there are serious disputes or allegations impacting the orders which may be made on custody, care and control, and access of the child/children, the Syariah Court may order a Custody Evaluation Report (“CER”) to be prepared by an appointed psychologist during your court proceedings.
 The psychologist will interview you, your spouse, your child and any other significant adults in your child’s life.
 The report submitted to the Syariah Court is confidential.
 There are no fees required for the CER.
 Referral for the Custody Evaluation Report is strictly by court orders only.

 If you have a child below 21 years old, you are required to attend a one-time Parenting PACT consultation session after your divorce is finalised.
 This is a two-hour session conducted by family counsellors from PPIS As-Salaam Family Support Centre.
 The Syariah Court will issue the certificate of divorce after you have attended the Parenting PACT session.
 This programme is free.
 The programme aims to help divorced parents:

 - Understand the impact of divorce on their children

-- Learn cooperative co-parenting strategies
+- Learn co-parenting skills